samzabala/framework/docs/sections/components/tag.md

 # Tags

-This is to display.. a circle boi.. :)
+This is to display a tag bitch :)

 ```html
 <span class="tag tag-primary"></span> Primary